gustavofuhr/single_pedestrian_tracking/README.md

 Overview
 =========

-The package contains the code for the pedestrian (single) tracker proposed in the paper:
+This project is pedestrian (single) tracker based on patch matching.
+The method was proposed in the paper:

 *Fuhr, G. ; Jung, C. R. .
 Robust Patch-Based Pedestrian Tracking using* *Monocular Calibrated Cameras.
 In: SIBGRAPI 2012 - Conference on*